 Many of your family memories happen after the sun goes down.
 Try upping your ISO and using a natural light source at night to illuminate your subject.
 When shooting in low light overexposing a touch can help to reduce noise caused by the higher ISO.

 Sarah Vaughn, California

 Nikon D700 and prime lens photographer Sarah lives in San Francisco with her husband and two children, one boy and one girl where she loves to shoot single subjects outdoors in natural light.
 Her obsession began in high school and although she started her college days at an art school, she eventually transferred due to being “disenchanted with the emphasis on studio photography and large format cameras” and received a master’s degree in writing in publishing and even admits to having a few partly finished novels on her computer.
 Her love of photography came flooding back when she received a digital camera after the birth of her daughter and she hasn’t looked back since.
 Sarah is a romantic and a dreamer and loves spending time with her family, cafes, the internet which keeps her connected with her family and friends, Italian food, and a glass of something sparkly.
-Sarah is the instructor for Shooting 306: Photography Through The Eyes Of The Masters and a co-participant in the Watch Us Edit: CMpro Edition breakout.
+Sarah is a co-participant in the Watch Us Edit: CMpro Edition breakout.